POLITICAL PARTY CAPACITY BUILDING PROGRAMME (PPCBP)

-Political parties are essential building blocks of a democratic political system without democracy can't function.
-They give voters a choice of represantatives and policies.
-In Namibia, the choice between parties during elections is quite wide with 16 political parties contesting.
-In order for elections to be meaningful and offer a real choice for voters, however, parties that participate in elections should be able to do so in a competitve manner.
-In order to be able to do that, a number of ingredients such as
+Political parties are essential building blocks of a democratic political system.
+Without political parties, democracy cannot function.
+They give voters a selection of represantatives and policies to choose from.
+In Namibia, the choice between political parties during elections is a relatively wide range with 16 political parties contesting.
+In order for elections to be meaningful and offer a real choice for voters, political parties that participate in elections should be able to compete in a healthy manner.
+In order to achieve this, a number of ingredients are necessary, such as:

 - active membership